When you’re a single parent, it doesn’t take much to knock you into a financial crisis.

 Sudden job loss… flooded basement… a sick or injured child… dozens of things can make you dip into and use up your emergency savings.
 And those financial setbacks can leave you struggling to make ends meet.

 Lots of times, those events pile on top of each other.
 And like so many of you, I’ve lived with financial anxiety, and had months where I couldn’t pay all of my bills.

-When you’re stuck inside a financial crisis, the usual money advice doesn't work.
-You need call on financial survival skills.
+When you’re stuck inside a financial crisis, the usual money advice doesn’t work.
+You need to call on financial survival skills.
 That means turning to extreme money management actions until you can get back on your feet.

 Before you do anything, stop.
 Take a breath.
 Stress can cloud your thinking and send you into a panicky brain spiral.
 It can make bad moves seem good… and that can put you in an even worse situation.
 So calm yourself down as much as you can, however you can.
 Be kind to yourself, and give yourself a break.

 We’re going to talk about some emergency steps you can take to navigate your financial crisis.
 Some of them will work for you, others won’t.
 Some of them may feel hard to deal with, but try to do them anyway.

 You will get through this.
 And you will get back to a place of better financial health.

 Your First Move Keeps Things from Getting Worse